PrabhuLab/PyGCMS-Biosign-ML/MW_Shifting/README.md

 * Preserves metadata
 * Applies scan correction
-* Writes a new CSV file
+* Writes a new .3D file

 ---